-French Roast: Worth Pulling the Shot?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!
+The Best French Roast CoffeeCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

-For something as seemingly simple as bean color, the French Roast is actually a pretty hotly debated topic in the world of coffee.
+For something as simple as bean color, the French Roast is actually a pretty hot, complex topic in the world of coffee.
 Some delight in the burnt undertones while others completely denounce it.

-First off, we have to address the way roast labelling works in the coffee industry.
-For the most part, that labelling is completely unstandardized.
-Individual companies tend to have a chart or ranking system that their beans are judged by.
+First off, we have to address the way roast labeling is done in the coffee industry.
+For the most part, that labeling system lacks a standard altogether.
+Individual companies/roasteries tend to have a chart or ranking system that their beans are judged by.
 But other than a few basic rules of thumb, there is no global standardization for roasts.

-So, coming back to the French Roast, part of the contention is that different people have different ideas about where EXACTLY a French Roast falls within the stages of roasting.
-Those are (simplified) as follows.
+So for the French roast, part of the contention is that different people have different ideas about where exactly the French roast falls within the range of roasting stages.
+Here are the simplified stages of roasting:

 - Green: Beans stay green at the beginning of the roasting process as they are introduced to heat.

 - Yellow: The beans will then become yellowish and emit a grassy odor.

 - Steam: Next, steam will rise from the beans as water evaporates.

 - First Crack: A cracking sound is heard as the beans expand and sugars caramelize.
 During the first crack, beans darken covering medium to some dark roast classifications.

 - Second Crack*: The second more violent crack signals the classification of even darker roasts.
 Most roasters only offer beans removed at the onset of this stage if they’re offered at all (eg. Full City+, Vienna).